InsultingPros/AcediaCore/docs/api.md

 Examples of *global functions* are `Log()`, `Caps()`, `Abs()`, `VSize()` and a multitude of others that you can call from anywhere in UnrealScript.
-They can be accessed from anywhere because they are all declared as static methods inside `Object` - a base class for any other object, including actors.
+They can be accessed from anywhere because they are all declared as static methods inside `Object` - a base class for any other class.
 Problem is, since we cannot add our own methods to the `Object`, then we also can't add new global functions.
 The best we can do is declare new static methods in our own classes, but calling them would be cumbersome: `class'glb'.static.DoIt()`.

-Idea that we've used to solve this problem for Acedia is to define a separate class that would contain all our global functions.
+Idea that we've used to solve this problem for Acedia is to provide every single Acedia object with an instance of a class that would contain all our global functions.
-If we save an instance of this class in some local variable `glb`, then we can simply write `glb.DoIt()` instead of `class'glb'.static.DoIt()`.
+We save an instance of this class in a local variable `_`, which allows us to simply write `_.DoIt()`.

-In actuality we don't just dump all of Acedia's global functions into one object, but group them into different APIs that can be accessed through `_` variable, defined in every `AcediaObject` and `AcediaActor`:
+In actuality we don't just dump all of Acedia's global functions into one object, but group them into different APIs that can be accessed through `_` variable:

 ```unrealscript
 _.text.FromString("I am here!");        // Text API